 The second and last round of SIHED Challenge Fund projects had a broader scope.

 Bids were invited from any existing or prospective provider of nursing, midwifery and allied health courses for innovative projects that would support the recruitment or delivery of these subjects.

 Bidders were additionally asked to demonstrate that their approach met two of four additional criteria to prioritise activity which would:

 - be led by one of the four priority SIHED disciplines (podiatry, therapeutic radiography, orthoptics and prosthetics and orthotics)

 - propose an interdisciplinary approach

 - develop innovative delivery methods or pathways.

-These projects will start in summer 2019 and complete by December 2020.
+These projects started in summer 2019 and completed by December 2020.